MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 ### Prerequisites

    - A [Microsoft account](https://account.microsoft.com/account) (required to use the Microsoft Teams freemium account).
+Note that a Microsoft account cannot be used with the Dynamics 365 Remote Assist trial options.

    - A [Microsoft Teams freemium account](https://products.office.com/microsoft-teams/free).